ZaMaZaN4iK/llvm-project-clang-format/llvm/docs/Phabricator.rst

 To get a full diff, use one of the following commands (or just use Arcanist to upload your patch):

-* ``git show HEAD -U999999 > mypatch.patch``
-* ``git format-patch -U999999 @{u}``
+* ``git diff -U999999 other-branch``

-Before uploading your patch, please make sure it is formatted properly, as described in :ref:`How to Submit a Patch <format patches>`.
+* ``svn diff --diff-cmd=diff -x -U999999``

 To upload a new patch:

 * Click *Differential*.
 * Click *+ Create Diff*.
 * Paste the text diff or browse to the patch file.
 Click *Create Diff*.
-* Leave this first Repository field blank.
-(We'll fill in the Repository later, when sending the review.)
+* Leave the Repository field blank.
 * Leave the drop down on *Create a new Revision...* and click *Continue*.
 * Enter a descriptive title and summary.
 The title and summary are usually in the form of a :ref:`commit message <commit messages>`.
-* Add reviewers (see below for advice).
-(If you set the Repository field correctly, llvm-commits or cfe-commits will be subscribed automatically;
+* Add reviewers (see below for advice) and subscribe mailing lists that you want to be included in the review.
+If your patch is for LLVM, add llvm-commits as a Subscriber; if your patch is for Clang, add cfe-commits.
-  otherwise, you will have to manually subscribe them.)
-* In the Repository field, enter the name of the project (LLVM, Clang, etc.) to which the review should be sent.
+* Leave the Repository and Project fields blank.
 * Click *Save*.

 To submit an updated patch: